gundb/gun-flint/README.md

 Flint comes packaged with an integration testing suite.
 See [full documentation here](https://github.com/sjones6/gun-flint/blob/master/docs/INTEGRATION_TESTING.MD).

+# Performance Profiling

+Flint comes packaged with an performance suite that will run against your adapter.
+See [full documentation here](https://github.com/sjones6/gun-flint/blob/master/docs/PERFORMANCE_TESTING.MD).

 # Troubleshooting

 If your adapter's `opt` function is never called, or when it is called, it doesn't have options that you passed to the constructor, here are some steps: